Skip to content

 Get Your API Key

-Navigate to Configuration → Settings → API Keys to generate your API key.
+Navigate to Configuration → Settings → API Keys to retrieve/re-generate your API key.

 Step 7: Monitor Scan Progress